 How I Took Back Control

-So when I knew — without a shadow of a doubt — that my jeans weren't fitting anymore?
-And that a belly roll was forming before my very eyes?
-My anxiety was triggered big time.
+When I knew — without a shadow of a doubt — that my jeans weren't fitting anymore and that a belly roll was forming before my very eyes, my anxiety was triggered big time.
 But something else happened, too.

 The mere act of being engaged in each day with purpose and wonder shifted my thinking away from how I look toward how I live.